-CSS mission is to help students thrive at Oakwood University and beyond by providing academic and transitional support.
-Utilizing a holistic approach we develop services which empower students to take responsibility for their learning.
+The mission of CSS is to help students thrive at Oakwood University and beyond, by providing academic and transitional support.
+Utilizing a holistic approach, we develop services that empower students to take responsibility for their learning.

 Academic AdvisingAcademic CoachingLearning ConsultationsStudent Empowerment Workshops/SeminarsAcademic InterventionFirst Year Experience & AdvisingTutoringMentoring Reading & Writing LabFaculty/Staff Consultation